napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 }
 ```

-Now, let's analyse each field from the document above:
+Now, let's analyse each field from the snippet above:

-``yang_model``: simply names the YANG model that is used the standardize the
+``yang_model``: simply names the YANG model that is used to standardize the
 outgoing document.
 In the previous example, its value is ``openconfig-bgp``
-which means that the hierarchy respects the hierarchy defined in the
+which means that the hierarchy respects the defined hierarchy from the
 [openconfig-bgp](http://ops.openconfig.net/branches/master/docs/openconfig-bgp.html)
 YANG model.

-``error``: is a cross-platform unique identification name of the notification.
+``error``: is a cross-platform unique identifier of the notification.
-To see the complete list of available notification IDs, please check
+To see the complete list of available notification identifiers, please check
 the [official documentation](http://napalm-logs.readthedocs.io/en/latest/messages/index.html).

 ``facility`` & ``severity``: looking at the above raw messages, they start